UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/flowcontrol.md

 # Flow Control

 We need a way to control the 'flow of execution' of our programs.

-## If .. else
+We have seen this performed in the `while` and `do-while` loops.
+Flow control is not limited to loops however.

-Deciding how to control the program flow is based on a 'condition' being true.
+Deciding how to control the program flow is based on a *condition* being true.
 A few examples using the comparison operators:

 | Condition | Value |
 | :--- | :--- |